 Introduction

-Welcome from the President of DEAF.com
+Welcome from the President of MSM Productions, Ltd.

 To have political clout, you need to have a basic understanding of the political system, the democratic process, the Democratic and Republican party platforms, balloting, and know how to contact representatives and express your views to them.

-This Website contains some basic information that will, I hope, assist deaf visitors in getting registered to vote, and going to the polls to cast their vote.
+This Website contains some basic information that will, I hope, assist Deaf visitors in getting registered to vote, and going to the polls to cast their vote.
 Remember, it is your right as a U.S. citizen to vote.
 It is a precious, hard-won right.
 And it is a right that you should take advantage of.
 It is a right that should be exercised responsibly.
 I encourage you to participate in the democratic process, to help elect a new U.S. President and representatives (or help re-elect those in office, if you believe that they’ve been doing a good job), to vote and make your vote count.
 You can make a difference!

 Matthew S. Moore

-MSM Productions, Ltd.
+President, MSM Productions, Ltd.